The 500mg metformin tablet is used as a typical starting dose. One tablet is usually taken two to three times a day.

 Taking it with other medicines

-Let your prescriber know when completing our medical survey if you are using any other treatments, such as the following, as they may affect your ability to use this product safely: angiotensin-converting enzyme inhibitors; diuretics; beta-2 agonists; corticosteroids; or other medicines to treat diabetes mellitus.
+Let your prescriber know if you are using any other treatments, such as the following, as they may affect your ability to use this product safely: angiotensin-converting enzyme inhibitors; diuretics; beta-2 agonists; corticosteroids; or other medicines to treat diabetes mellitus.

 Conditions to look out for